najishab/NajiProxy/TERMS.md

 ### Acceptable Use

-You agree to use Proxy Cloud only for lawful purposes.
+You agree to use Naji Proxy only for lawful purposes.
 You agree not to use the service:

 - In any way that violates any applicable national or international law or regulation
 - To engage in any activity that is illegal, harmful, or fraudulent